EPA Early Career Psychiatrists Committee

 The ECPC physically meets twice per year: one meeting is usually scheduled within the EPA Congress days; the other one is usually held in early Autumn, with the presence of EPA Leaders (President or Chair of the Committee on Education of EPA).
 During such meetings all major decisions concerning ECPC functioning are taken and the scientific tracks for young psychiatrists are designed, to be forwarded to EPA Executive Committee for approval.
 Besides physical meetings, the ECPC meets virtually a couple of times per year to further refine educational goals and monitor activities’ implementation.

 The EPA Early Career Psychiatrists Committee (ECPC) develops a variety of activities and projects, within the framework of its Action Plan 2017-2018.
 The main objectives of the ECPC Action Plan are to improve participation of Early Career Psychiatrists (ECPs) in the EPA Annual Congress, to identify and address problems concerning ECPs, to promote the participation of ECPs in the various sectorial activities of EPA (annual Congress; Sections; Scholarships and Awards; etc.), to contribute to the design of activities promoting the professional development of ECPs in Europe, and to propose a new agenda for European ECPs.

 The ECPC goals fall into the following areas:

-You can also contact them directly at ecpc[at]europsy.net.
+- You can also contact the members directly at ecpc[at]europsy.net.